corylowry12/Hour-Calculator/README.md

      barChart.setAnimateY(600)
      ```
 There is only one global, one.
-* Now when you toggle history switch in settings, a snackbar message will pop up
+* Now when you toggle history switch in settings, a Snack Bar message will pop up
-* Now when you toggle break text box switch in settings, a snackbar message will pop up
+* Now when you toggle break text box switch in settings, a Snack Bar message will pop up
 * Newly added dialog in settings if you try to toggle history.
 If you're changing it to off, it will ask you what you would like to do with your hours, nothing, trash, or delete.
 * Now you can view change log/release notes on this github, not in app as it was previously
 * Fixed issue with delete in history activity deleting the wrong entry